"Woman, child, man and wife, the best love to have is the love of life"

 That would be a compilation of Experience and later Hendrix material but would represent the remaining studio work featuring high quality overdubs by Jimi, proving his own particular interest in the songs.

-A more complete collection of Experience "rarities" could then have been built around The Stars That Play(remix)/Red House(version 2)/Star Spangled Banner(studio version)/All Along The Watchtower (Olympic mix)/Here He Comes(Lover Man) etc. This would have still left the opportunity to put out a more honest collection of demos and unfinished ideas, which treated as such, would have also made an interesting album.
+A more complete collection of Experience "rarities" could then have been built around The Stars That Play(remix)/Red House(version 2)/Star Spangled Banner(studio version)/All Along The Watchtower (Olympic mix)/Here He Comes(Lover Man)etc. This would have still left the opportunity to put out a more honest collection of demos and unfinished ideas, which treated as such, would have also made an interesting album.
 In fact the MCA box set which was released shortly after, effaced any opportunity to compile another satisfying CD release of studio work.
+This was evident in the disappointing collections of studio tracks that appeared after 2010 (Valleys Of Neptune, People Hell & Angels, Both Sides Of The Sky, West Coast Seattle Boy).

 Released 1998 (MCA)